 - 3. In the Number field, choose the Profibus module's position from the drop-down list.
 Click to put a check mark in the Used box. - 4.
 If you need to change port numbers, enter the new numbers for each port in the TCP port Number field. - 5.
 Change the Baud Rate and EOM Character List fields if necessary to match your Profibus devices.
 Choose whether to have the module automatically send a Test Message when turned on (the default is Yes). - 6.
 When data is correct, repeat from step 3 for additional Profibus modules. - 7.
-When all Profibus modules are configured, click OK to close the dialog box and return to configuring I/O units
+When all Profibus modules are configured, click OK to close the dialog box and return to configuring I/O units. - 8.
+When you are ready to send all configuration data to the I/O unit, see "Sending Configuration Data to the I/O Unit" on page 87.

-IMPORTANT: If you have changed a TCP port number, you must save the change to flash and restart the I/O unit when you send the configuration data to the I/O unit (see "Sending Configuration Data to the I/O Unit" on page 68).
+IMPORTANT: If you have changed a TCP port number, you must save the change to flash and restart the I/O unit when you send the configuration data to the I/O unit (see "Sending Configuration Data to the I/O Unit" on page 87).